CollegeBoreal/INF1069/7.DML_AVANCE/JOIN.md

 ```
-select o.country AS Pays, m.last_name as Nom, p.amount as Facture from
+mysql> select o.country AS Pays, m.last_name as Nom, p.amount as Facture from
 customer m
 inner join address a on m.address_id = a.address_id
 inner join city c on a.city_id = c.city_id